Song of the Yue Boatman

-The Song of the Yue Boatman (越人歌 (Yuèrén Gē, Song of the man of Yue)) is a short song in an unknown language of southern China said to have been recorded around 528 BC.
+The Song of the Yue Boatman (越人歌 (Yuèrén Gē, Song of the man of Yue)) is a short song in an ancient language of southern China in the Yangtze River valley said to have been recorded around 528 BC.

 A transcription using Chinese characters, together with a Chinese version, is preserved in the Garden of Stories compiled by Liu Xiang five centuries later.

 Setting

 The song appears in a story within a story in the Shànshuō (善說) chapter of the Garden of Stories.

 A minister of the state of Chu, who is infatuated with an attractive nobleman, the Lord of Xiangcheng, relates to him an incident in which the 6th-century BC prince Zixi (子晳), the Lord of È (鄂), on an excursion on his state barge, was intrigued by the singing of his Yue boatman, and asked for an interpreter to translate it.

-It was a song of praise of the rural life, expressing the boatman's secret pleasure at knowing the prince:
+It was a song of praise of rural life, expressing the boatman's secret pleasure at knowing the prince: